danrice92/cobble/README.md

-# Novum Opus Web
+# Cobble Web

-Novum Opus is a social platform that allows peers to share information about job and career path prospects.
+Cobble is a social platform that allows peers to share information about job and career path prospects.
 This repo is home to the web application and the database.

 ## Technology Stack
 - [Ruby 2.5.3](https://www.ruby-lang.org/en/news/2018/10/18/ruby-2-5-3-released/)